Summer Undergraduate Research Program (SURP) 2015

 International Student Application Process

 The International program is a wonderful opportunity for students from around the world to gain hands-on research experience at the University of Toronto.
-The International program is available to undergraduate or medical students who are not Canadian Citizens or permanent residents and do not have a valid SIN #.
+The International program is available to undergraduate or medical students who are not Canadian Citizens or permanent residents and do not have a valid Social Insurance Number (SIN).
 The IMS accommodates a limited number of International students each year.
-Application information for the 2013 summer program is available below:

 Domestic Student Application Process